Nice’S Old Town

-Back in the 1600s, the old town was bounded by Colline du Chateau to the East, Place Garibaldi to the North and, on the West, by the river Paillon, which has its mouth in the sea where Jardin Albert the 1st is located today and covers the river.
+Back in the 1600s, the Old Town was bordered by Colline Château to the east, Place Garibaldi to the north, and to the west by the Paillon River, which flows into the sea where Jardin Albert 1 now sits (it’s covered today in central Nice).

-Not far from Place Rossetti, you will find the Musée du Palais Lascaris, a mansion from 1658 with an impressive interior and, just 350 feet from here, Montée du Chateau, one of the roads up to the Colline du Chateau.
+Not far from Place Rosetti you’ll find Musée Palais Lascaris, a palace from 1658 with an impressive interior, and just 100 meters away Montée du Château, one of the paths up to Colline du Château.

-Vive la Vielle Ville!
+Vive la Vieille Ville!

 By Tommy Sverre – 2022